Storm: Agriculture

+Economic loss in agriculture and non-agricultural sectors caused by storms compared to other hazard types.

 Hail can cause serious damage, notably to automobiles, aircraft, skylights, glass-roofed structures, livestock, and most commonly, farmers' crops.
 Wheat, corn, soybeans, and tobacco are the most sensitive crops to hail damage.
 Hail is one of Canada's most expensive hazards.
 Snowfall can be beneficial to agriculture by serving as a thermal insulator, conserving the heat of the Earth and protecting crops from subfreezing weather.
 Some agricultural areas depend on an accumulation of snow during winter that will melt gradually in spring, providing water for crop growth.
 If it melts into water and refreezes upon sensitive crops, such as oranges, the resulting ice will protect the fruit from exposure to lower temperatures.
 Although tropical cyclones take an enormous toll in lives and personal property, they may be important factors in the precipitation regimes of places they affect and bring much-needed precipitation to otherwise dry regions.
 Hurricanes in the eastern north Pacific often supply moisture to the Southwestern United States and parts of Mexico.
 Japan receives over half of its rainfall from typhoons.
 Hurricane Camille averted drought conditions and ended water deficits along much of its path, though it also killed 259 people and caused $9.14 billion (2005 USD) in damage.